Heart of a Book

 ★★★★★

 WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers offers a compelling take on webgpu, though not without flaws.
-While the treatment of programming is excellent, I found the sections on Books less convincing.
-The author makes some bold claims about graphics that aren't always fully supported.
-That said, the book's strengths in discussing JavaScript more than compensate for any weaknesses.
-Readers looking for JavaScript will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on Web Development & Design, if not the definitive work.
+While the treatment of shader is excellent, I found the sections on webgpu less convincing.
+The author makes some bold claims about ray-tracing that aren't always fully supported.
+That said, the book's strengths in discussing Programming more than compensate for any weaknesses.
+Readers looking for Computers & Technology will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on shader, if not the definitive work.

 ★★★★☆

 I absolutely loved WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers!
 It completely changed my perspective on webgpu.
-At first I wasn't sure about graphics, but by chapter 3 I was completely hooked.
-The way the author explains JavaScript is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in shader.
-What I appreciated most was how the book made Programming feel so accessible.
+At first I wasn't sure about Programming, but by chapter 3 I was completely hooked.
+The way the author explains shader is so clear and relatable - it's like they're talking directly to you.
+I've already recommended this to all my friends who are interested in programming.
+What I appreciated most was how the book made Computers & Technology feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★★